 Register a Georgia Foreign LLC

-To register your out-of-state LLC in Georgia, you’ll have to file an Application for Certificate of Authority.
-The process to register a foreign LLC is called foreign qualification.
-Here’s how you do it:
+To register your out-of-state LLC in Georgia, you’ll have to file an Application for Certificate of Authority and pay the associated $235 filing fee.
+The process will require you to:

 You’ll need a Georgia registered agent to handle service of process on behalf of your company.
-This person or entity must have a physical address in Georgia and be willing and able to forward legal notices to your company.
+This person or entity must have a physical address in Georgia and be willing and able to forward legal notices to your company in a timely fashion.
+Though you can be your own registered agent (if you physically reside in Georgia) or appoint a friend, many companies choose to hire a Registered Agent Service to cover their needs in other states.

 You can find a copy of Georgia’s Application for Certificate of Authority for Foreign Limited Liability Company on the Secretary of State’s website or register to complete the form online.
 Here’s what you’ll need to include: